 $i=1,\dots,m$, $t=1,\dots,5$, where $\beta_{0}=1.0$, $\beta_{1}=0.5$, and $\beta_{2}=\beta_{3}=\beta_{4}=0.2$.
 Here, $x_{1,i}$ is generated independently from Uniform$[0,1]$, $x_{2,i}$ is an indicator variable generated independently from Bernoulli$(0.5)$, $x_{4,it}$ is generated independently from $N(1,1)$, and $x_{1}$, $x_{2}$, $x_{4}$ are independent.
 Furthermore, the random effects $\alpha_{i}$ are generated independently from $N(0,0.3^2)$; the errors $\epsilon_{it}$ are generated independently from $N(0,0.1^2)$, and $x$, $\alpha$, $\epsilon$ are independent.

 Here, $x_{2}$ corresponds to a ``treatment indicator'' (1 for treatment; 0 for control); there is another covariate, $x_{3,t}=t$, corresponding to $\beta_{3}$, with $t$ being the time.
 These two covariates are known by design, so no missing values are involved.

-In addition, $x_{1}$ is a subject-level covariate corresponding to a baseline percentage, and $x_{4}$ is a time-varying covariates; those two covariates have missing values.
+Furthermore, $x_{1}$ is a subject-level covariate corresponding to a baseline percentage, and $x_{4}$ is a time-varying covariate; those two covariates have missing values.
 Specifically, let $I_{1,i}$ and $I_{4,it}$ denote the missing value indicators for $x_{1,i}$ and $x_{4,it}$, respectively.
-To incorporate missing at random mechanism, $I_{1,i}$ are generated independently from the Bernoulli$(p_i)$ distribution, where $p_i={\rm logit}(3 x_{2,i}-2)$; $I_{4,it}$ are generated independently from the Bernoulli$(qt)$ distribution, $t=1,\dots,5$; and $I_{1}$ and $I_{4}$ are independent.
+To incorporate the missing at random mechanism, $I_{1,i}$ are generated independently from the Bernoulli$(p_i)$ distribution, where $p_i={\rm logit}(3 x_{2,i}-2)$; $I_{4,it}$ are generated independently from the Bernoulli$(qt)$ distribution, $t=1,\dots,5$; and $I_{1}$ and $I_{4}$ are independent.
 For the values of $q$, we set $q=0.15$.
-We consider $m=40$, $m=100$ and $m=400$ in our simulation study.
+We consider $m=40$, $m=100$, and $m=400$ in our simulation study.

 We compare the performance of CCE with that of CDOE in estimating $\beta=(\beta_{k})_{0\leq k\leq 4}$, which is a subvector of $b$.
-Note that $\beta$ is a common vector of fixed effects in both (\ref{eq:LMM_eq}) and (\ref{eq:LMM_mat}).
+Note that $\beta$ is a common vector of fixed effects in both (\ref{eq:GLMM_pred_1}) and (\ref{eq:GLMM_pred_2}).
 Also among the comparing methods is the estimator of $\beta$ based on the MICE imputation, denoted by MICE (see Section 1).
-MICE was performed with m = 50 imputations using the mice package in R, employing predictive mean matching imputation methods along with the Namard-Rubin pooling rule.
-We also provide the estimator of $\beta$ with the Full dataset without any missing masking as a reference, denoted by FULL.
+MICE was performed with m = 50 imputations using the \textit{mice} package in R, employing predictive mean matching imputation methods along with the Namard-Rubin pooling rule.
+We also provide the estimator of $\beta$ with the Full dataset without any missing as a reference, denoted by FULL.
 We compare the simulated mean, standard deviation (SD), and mean squared error (MSE) of different estimators based on $N_{\rm sim}=1000$ simulation runs.